AmitBaroi/Bash-shell-scripting/Lesson 2 - Working with variables and parameters/Notes.md

 	- First write the name of the variable `VAR_NAME`
 	- After the variable name write the equal sign `=` followed by the value we want to assign
 	- eg: `DIRECTORY='/var/log/messages'`
-	- By convention, variables in bash are written in uppercase, but that isn't manditory.
+	- By convention, variables in bash are written in uppercase, but that isn't mandatory.

 2. As an argument to a script, handled using $1, $2 etc. within the script